ultravideo/uvgComm/.github/ISSUE_TEMPLATE/question.md

 ---

+Please check the existing documentation before asking.
+Asking questions helps us document aspects that the community finds unclear.

-If you have multiple questions if you have multiple questions.
+Number the questions if you have multiple questions.
 This makes them easier to answer.
 1) Question one
 2) Question two
 3) Question 3